ryanchao2012/cvtagging/README.md

 ## Key Mapping
-* `p`: taggle tagging/playing mode.
+* `p`: toggle tagging/playing mode.
 In tagging mode, use mouse(left-button) to define the bounding box of the tag.
 * `,`, `.`: switch between tags which are created.
 * `x`: delete tag which is selected.
 * `[`, `]`: switch between labels(show at top-right corner).